microsoft/jacdac/services/light.md

 The maximum supported number of pixels.
 All writes to `num_pixels` are clamped to `max_pixels`.

+    rw num_repeats = 1: u16 @ 0x82

+How many times to repeat the program passed in `run` command.
+Should be set before the `run` command.
+Setting to `0` means to repeat forever.

     enum Variant: u32 {
         Strip = 1,
         Ring = 2,